rajatuiux/learning-js-react/material-days/week-5/day35.md

 ### 🔍 Explanation

-* `localStorage.getItem("username")` — Checks if a name was saved from before.
+- `localStorage.getItem("username")` → **checks** if a saved name exists
-* If yes, it **hides the form** and shows: “Welcome back, \[name]!”
-* If not, it **shows the form** to collect the name and **saves it**
+- `localStorage.setItem("username", name)` → **saves** the name for next visit
+- `localStorage.removeItem("username")` → **deletes** the saved name
-* `location.reload()` — Refreshes the page to reset the app once name is cleared.
+- `location.reload()` → refreshes the page so app resets

+💡 **Real-Life Usage in Jobs**:

+- Save logged-in user name or ID
+- Save app settings like **theme, language, or layout**
+- Save temporary form data to avoid losing it on refresh

 <div class="section-break"></div>

 ### 🔸 Bonus Ideas

-1. Add a timestamp or “last visited” message.
+1. Add a timestamp or “last visited” message
-2. Add a dark/light mode toggle using localStorage.
+2. Add a dark/light mode toggle using localStorage
-3. Add a “change name” feature instead of hiding the form.
+3. Add a “change name” feature instead of hiding the form

 <div class="section-break"></div>